 The purpose of the Traffic Safety Unit is to create safer roadways for motorist, cyclists and pedestrians.
 This is accomplished through enforcing traffic laws, educating citizens and addressing roadway engineering issues.

 The traffic safety officers respond to community complaints regarding traffic safety issues and provide dedicated enforcement at high collision intersections.

 If you are concerned about a specific traffic related issue, you are encouraged to contact the Traffic Safety Unit at 803-545-3975.

 The Crossing Guard Unit is responsible for providing vehicular and pedestrian traffic control at designated locations to promote maximum safety in the movement of elementary and middle school students to and from school.

 Parents and caregivers are urged to have their children’s car seats checked.
-Certified child passenger safety technicians are available through the Columbia Police Department Traffic Division to inspect car seats and provide hands-on advice free of charge.
+Certified child passenger safety technicians are available through the Columbia Police Department Traffic Safety Unit to inspect car seats and provide hands-on advice free of charge.
 Call 803-545-3975 to set-up an appointment.